 - Matt Czikowsky [SUNY Albany]

+During this cruise, concentrations of carbon dioxide in the surface seawater and atmosphere are being monitored with the goal of continuously measuring the difference in these concentrations, known as ΔpCO2 (or delta pCO2).
 The difference in CO2 concentrations between atmosphere and sea is important in terms of the CO2 flux between the surface ocean and atmosphere: CO2 levels in the surface seawater greater than those in the air (positive delta pCO2) results in a release of CO2 into the atmosphere, while CO2 levels in the seawater that are less than atmospheric (negative delta pCO2) result in the ocean taking up CO2.

 The air-sea CO2 flux can be estimated by multiplying the delta pCO2 level by an empirical exchange coefficient called the “piston velocity.”
 Since the measured CO2 fluxes vary as a function of wind speed and atmospheric stability, the piston velocity is a function of these atmospheric variables as well.
 Since our group from the State University of New York at Albany is making direct CO2 flux measurements using eddy covariance on the mast during this cruise, we can make estimates of the piston velocity using these delta pCO2 measurements.